 Since the founding of Shonan Fujisawa Campus (SFC) in 1990, we have been offering many academic courses that leverage computers, in both Faculty of Policy Management and Faculty of Environment and Information Studies, as well as in Graduate School of Media and Governance.
 Many students at SFC are indeed utilizing their own personal laptops to write academic reports, to take notes, to produce art works, and to analyze data.
 Up until this point at SFC, we have computers installed in the special classrooms; however, as of the spring semester of 2020, we will be removing the computers from the special classrooms located in the building κ、ε、ι、and ο, and will be promoting the great shift towards SFC BYOD (Bring your own devices), where students are required to use their own personal laptops for the purposes of their studies.
 Newly enrolled students are now asked to prepare their own personal laptops before the school guidance week.

 Through this shift, we will be nurturing the ability of the students to fully handle their own laptops as their "electronic stationery devices."
 It will encourage them to improve their informational science skills as well as their information literacy, while the university keeps establishing state-of-the-art information environment.
 That being said, there will still be computers available for student use in the special classrooms located in λ and at the Media Center.

-Students who will be enrolled or are currently enrolled in the Faculty of Policy Management and those in Faculty of Environment and Information Studies in the 2020 school year.
+Students who will be enrolled or are currently enrolled in the Faculty of Policy Management and those in Faculty of Environment and Information Studies.